AbhishekGaikwadV/HasBeenQuoted/README.md

 # HasBeenQuoted

-A website that offers large range of quotes for everyone.
+A website that offers huge amount of quotes for everyone.